Top 10 Use Cases of Digital Twin in Automotive Industry

 Use Case 5 - Personalized Customer Service

-Imagine walking into a car dealership and seeing all the choices with your preferred features.
-Or imagine your vehicle itself guiding you through troubleshooting when a minor issue crops up.
-That's the power of digital twins in enhancing customer service.
+Imagine walking into a car dealership to see cars made specifically to your needs.
+Or imagine your car walking you through its repair should something small go wrong.
+That is the power of digital twins in improving customer service.

 Use Case 6 - Supply Chain Management